dulnan/nuxt-easy-texts/README.md

       // the values are either a string (for $texts keys) or an array of
       // exactly two strings (for $textsPlural keys).
       //
-      // For our two examples above, the loader would return the following:
+      // For our two examples above, the loader should return the following:
       // {
       //   homeTitle: 'Welcome!',
       //   counter: ['One item', '@count items'],